gitlabhq/gitlab-runner/docs/configuration/feature-flags.md

 - Activate a feature flag, set the corresponding environment variable to `"true"` or `1`.
 - Deactivate a feature flag, set the corresponding environment variable to `"false"` or `0`.

-## Risks when enabling features still in development

-Before enabling a disabled feature flag in a production environment, it is crucial to understand the potential risks involved.

-WARNING:
-Data corruption, stability degradation, performance degradation, and security issues may occur if you enable a feature that's disabled by default.

-Features that are disabled by default may change or be removed without notice in a future version of GitLab Runner.

-Features behind default-disabled feature flags are not recommended for use in a production environment and problems caused by using a default disabled features aren't covered by GitLab Support.

-Security issues found in features that are disabled by default are patched in regular releases and do not follow our regular maintenance policy with regards to backporting the fix.

 ## Available feature flags